 Big-firm lawyers still have a sweet deal.
 Top partners at major law firms continue to command premium hourly prices for their services.

-The National Law Journal sampled 55 law firms from among the NLJ 350 our survey of the nation's largest law firms by headcount about the prices their lawyers are charging clients by the hour.
+The National Law Journal, an ALM affiliate of the Daily Business Review, sampled 55 law firms from among the NLJ 350 — our survey of the nation’s largest law firms by headcount — about the prices their lawyers are charging clients by the hour.
 The responding firms ranged in size from 128 to 3,746 attorneys.

 Among our findings: The highest rate was $1,285, charged by a single real estate investment trust partner in Locke Lord’s Dallas office, Bryan Goolsby, according to a spokeswoman at the 540-attorney firm.
 The lowest hourly rate for associates was $130 at Cincinnati-based Dinsmore & Shohl.

 The median billing rate in 2012 was $432 at law firms surveyed by the NLJ that participated both last year and this year.
 Median partner rates were $517, a 4.5 percent increase from last year, and the median associate rate was $323, a 3.5 percent increase.

 The higher prices increasingly serve as a mere asking price or suggestion, according to law firm consultants.
 While some clients are digging deeper into their pockets and paying the increases, many others drive harder bargains by demanding discounts and alternative fee arrangements.